 - On the Load files page, within the volume you selected, select the data load file and, if present, the image load file.
 Make sure the file paths in the load files are relative to the folder/volume selected in the previous step.
 For example, if you selected a folder/volume that organizes all image files under the path images/0001/, then all references to image files in the load file must begin with that path (e.g., images/00001/00001.tiff).

-To map a load file field, click on the placeholder to the right of the field that reads Select or type to add a new field.
+- To map a load file field, you can either apply a previously saved mapping or click on the placeholder to the right of the field that reads Select or type to add a new field.
 Then, select or begin typing the DISCO field to associate with that field.
 If a DISCO field already exists, it will appear below your typing and can be selected.
 If a DISCO field does not already exist, you will see an option to create a new custom field.
 If the field name you are trying to create is already in use in DISCO, you will see a warning message and not be able to create a conflicting field with that name.

 If the field mapping tool does not properly display your data load file fields or it displays an error message, then there is something wrong with your load file’s delimiters.
 You can adjust your delimiters in the tool or contact DISCO’s Professional Services team for consulting on how to modify your data.
 Additional charges may apply.

 Common Fields that exist in productions can be mapped to the associated DISCO field

 This is the first Bates Number assigned to a document.

 This is the last Bates Number assigned to a document.

 The Bates number of the first page of all the attachments in a family.